kingaa/sbied/acknowledge.md

 - Qianying Lin assisted in 2021.
   She contributed to some of the videos.

-- Jesse Wheeler assisted in 2022.
+- Jesse Wheeler assisted in 2022 and was a co-instructor in 2023.

 - Parts of these materials have been used for other courses such as [Model-based Inference in Ecology and Epidemiology](https://kingaa.github.io/short-course/), [Likelihood-based inference for dynamic systems](https://ionides.github.io/talks/upenn/), and [Analysis of Time Series](https://ionides.github.io/531w22/).